Grade 8 Program

 Gr8 Program monthly parent meetings

-I will be hosting monthly parent meetings in my Zoom room.
-The purpose of the meetings is to speak to any topic that parents would like to hear more about, such as student assessment and reporting, the Health curriculum, or Gr8 Program improvements.
+I plan on hosting parent meetings via Zoom.
+The purpose of the meetings is to speak to any topic that parents would like to hear more about, such as student assessment and reporting, the Health curriculum, or Gr8 Program improvements, etc.

 Each Grade 8 Program student will require the following supplies: